wp-plugins/better-wp-security/readme.txt

 = iThemes Sync Integration =

 Manage more than one site?
 Manage away mode, handle malware scanning, release lockouts and make sure your WordPress site is up to date with <a href="http://ithemes.com/sync/">iThemes Sync</a>.

+= New! iThemes Brute Force Protection Network =

+Network Brute Force Protection takes brute force protection to the next level by further banning users who have tried to break into other sites from breaking into yours.
+The iThemes Brute Force Protection Network will automatically report IP addresses of failed login attempts to iThemes and will block them for a length of time necessary to protect your site based on the number of sites that have seen a similar attack.

 = Obscure =